-Do you want to learn to relax, improve your oxygen uptake, or increase your breath holding time?
+Do you want to learn how to hold your breath?

 INCREASE YOUR BREATH HOLDING TIME